colyseus/docs/docs/tools/colyseus-social.md

 !!!
 Tip
-    If you're looking to implement your own authentication method, see [Server API » Authentication](/server/authentication)
+    If you're looking to implement your own authentication method, see [Room » onAuth()](/server/room/#onauth-client-options-request)

 ## Installation